GoPayment Overall Rating

 It is important to note, if you are already an Intuit Merchant Services customer, that the free card reader offer only applies to new customers.
 Therefore, it looks like existing customers will still be bound to their original merchant account agreement and be required to purchase the card reader if they wish to use GoPayment.

-GoPayment has mostly positive reviews among all users, but there are approximately 50 complaints filed against the company on this and other consumer protection websites.
+There are approximately 80 complaints filed against the company on this and other consumer protection websites.
 Most of these complaints have to do with GoPayment placing holds on transactions in excess of a merchant’s processing limit, although some have been filed regarding poor customer service or nondisclosure of “Non-Qualified” transaction rates.
 Since GoPayment clearly displays merchants’ processing limits upon signup and in the service’s dashboard, it seems that many of these complainants simply did not understand that they were only allowed to process up to a certain amount on a weekly or monthly basis.
 A GoPayment representative has been very active in responding to complaints in the comment section of this review.

 Probably the biggest advantage that GoPayment offers over Square is a dedicated telephone customer support line.
 Square relies primarily on email support and buries its contact number, which often goes to a voice mail system when called.